knative/community/mechanics/MATURITY-LEVELS.md

 In the initiating phase, a project is starting up, and may have minimal additional artifacts around the code itself.
-The minimum bar for an initiating project in the knative-sandbox org is:
+The minimum bar for an initiating project in the knative-extensions org is:

 - [Adopted the CLA bot and OWNERS file / Tide merge process](https://github.com/knative/community/blob/master/mechanics/CREATING-A-SANDBOX-REPO.md#technical-requirements), to ensure IP ownership